microsoft/coyote/SECURITY.md

 ## Preferred Languages

-We prefer all communications to be in English.
+We prefer all communications to be done in English.

 ## Policy